gregpalmr/airflow-dcos/README.md

 Once the Postgres instance is running, you can test a connection to it using a locally install psql command:

      $ psql -d airflow-db -U airflow -W -p 15432 -h <ip address of public agent>

+     NOTE: If it fails to connect, make sure your AWS Security Group inbound rules allow port 15432, or your other cloud vendor's firewall rules allow port 15432.

 4. Launch the Airflow "initdb" job to create the database schema